What Are Popular Careers in Logistics?

 Logistics analysts improve product workflow by developing and analyzing logistics plans that affect distribution, production and inventory.
 As a logistics analyst, you'll create and review techniques for distribution and inventory management systems in order to meet customer demands and to reduce costs.

 Transportation managers oversee private and contract carrier systems.
 They ensure cargo shipments are delivered on time to their destinations and monitor expense costs during the transportation process of all outgoing and incoming shipments.
 As a transportation manager, you'll work with truck, train and airline companies.

-As a logistics manager, you'd supervise a variety of operations within a supply chain flow of a company, such as warehouse and distribution procedures, forecasting, customer service and logistics systems.
+As a logistics manager, you would supervise a variety of operations within a supply chain flow of a company, such as warehouse and distribution procedures, forecasting, customer service and logistics systems.
 You'd be responsible for ensuring the safe delivery of incoming and outgoing shipments and for staying on top of the supply and demand cycle.

 Supply Chain Manager

 A supply chain manager manages the overall supply chain operations of a company.
 In this role, you'd supervise the purchasing and inventory of materials.
 You'd also select vendors and maintain contact with customers to ensure that all requirements are consistently met.
 You'd help improve quality, productivity and efficiency of supply chain operations by coordinating and resolving issues with existing and new products.

 Working as a distribution manager, you'd direct the ordering and distribution of products, parts and accessories in order to have timely deliveries and gain increased sales profits.
 You'd also need to keep contact with retailers on product delivery and with the merchandising department for product receiving.
 You'd typically report to a senior manager for work order approval and manage a personnel staff in a distribution department.